-Running a top-notch hardware store is a challenge, starting with recruiting well-informed,
+Running a top-notch hardware store starts with recruiting well-informed,

 helpful staff.
-Given that the best hardware store salespersons must possess
+Because the best hardware store salespersons must possess

 the knowledge of plumbers, painters, electricians, roofers, landscapers,

 carpenters, and a dozen other tradespeople, finding and retaining a cadre

-of these professional know-it-alls is no mean feat.
+of these professional know-it-alls is no easy feat.

 In addition to superior staff, the best hardware stores somehow manage

 to stock just about everything their customers need, and organize this